monsoonmaelstrom/book2/book2.md

 “Based on your response, I take it there’s more to it than that?”

 “Because that’s not bad enough?”
-I ask in disbelief.
+I ask in disbelief, before continuing.
 “There’s a chance that I might not quite be similar enough, but that given how similar I already am I could make myself similar enough without dying in the process.”

 “Ah.”

 I nod.
 “Davy doesn’t think I’d have to, but honestly neither of us knows.
-We’re just making educated guesses based on a fucking key.”
+We’re just making semi-educated guesses based on a fucking key.”

 “So what do you want to do?”
 Liam asks me.
 “It sounds like you’ve got more at risk than I do.”